Hong Kong activists create digital rendering of the ‘Pillar of Shame’ to save it from authorities

-Category: World Hits: 3For the past 24 years, the Pillar of Shame has stood in the entryway of Hong Kong University as a memorial to the victims of the Tiananmen Square massacre.
+Category: World Hits: 6For the past 24 years, the Pillar of Shame has stood in the entryway of Hong Kong University as a memorial to the victims of the Tiananmen Square massacre.
 However, that’s about to change as the university just announced its imminent removal.
 In response, several pro-democracy activists have mobilised to create a digital 3D archive of the piece, one of the city’s last pro-democracy symbols.

 Read more https://observers.france24.com/en/asia-pacific/20211105-hong-kong-3d-rendering-pillar-of-shame-tiananmen